ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 The `subscriber` is designed in the form of `listener` and `Subscriber Service`.
 - `websub:Listener`: A listener end-point to which `websub:SubscriberService` could be attached.
-- `websub:SubscriberService`: An API service, which receives WebSub events.
+- `websub:SubscriberService`: An API service, which receives events.

 ### 2.1.
 Listener